aws-samples/aws-hpc-tutorials/content/08-federation-and-cache/80-filecache.md

 ![File Cache status](/images/federation-and-cache/filecache-available.png)

 Once the data repository status is "Available" it is ok to proceed.
-If you proceed before the status says available, the data will not be synced and teh following steps will not work.

 ![File Cache status](/images/federation-and-cache/filecache-repo-available.png)

+{{% notice warning %}} If you proceed before the status says available, the data will not be synced and the following steps will not work properly. {{% /notice %}}